-- Activities Director Directs activities for residents including group events or in-room activities. - Activities Assistant Assists the activities director in helping residents participate in varying activities within the facility. - Administrator Responsible for running the nursing facility, supervising staff, and communicating with families. - Beautician/Barber Provides hair salon services to residents.
-This person often works under a contract with the facility and sets the rates for services. - Business Manager Manages resident accounts and billing. - Kentucky Medication Aide (KMA) An aide that is certified to dispense medications to residents. - Dietary Manager Manages the kitchen of the facility. - Dietitian Oversees meeting the nutritional needs of residents.
-Some facilities contract with dietitians for this service, and the dietitian makes periodic visits to the facility. - Director of Nursing (DON) Supervises nursing staff and nursing needs of residents.
-The DON also is a registered nurse (RN). - Head of Housekeeping Manages the housekeeping department, responsible for cleanliness of the facility and laundry services. - Head of Maintenance Oversees maintenance of the facility. - Licensed Practical Nurse (LPN) Works under the direction of the DON; supervises state-registered nurse aide, and provides direct care to residents.
+• Activities Director Directs activities for residents including group events or in-room activities.

+• Activities Assistant Assists the activities director in helping residents participate in varying activities within the facility.

+• Administrator Responsible for running the nursing facility, supervising staff, and communicating with families.

+• Beautician/Barber Provides hair salon services to residents.
+This person often works under a contract with the facility and sets the rates for services.

+• Business Manager Manages resident accounts and billing.

+• Kentucky Medication Aide (KMA) An aide that is certified to dispense medications to residents.

+• Dietary Manager Manages the kitchen of the facility.

+• Dietitian Oversees meeting the nutritional needs of residents.
+Some facilities contract with dietitians for this service, and the dietitian makes periodic visits to the facility.

+• Director of Nursing (DON) Supervises nursing staff and nursing needs of residents.
+The DON also is a registered nurse (RN).

+• Head of Housekeeping Manages the housekeeping department, responsible for cleanliness of the facility and laundry services.

+• Head of Maintenance Oversees maintenance of the facility.

+• Licensed Practical Nurse (LPN) Works under the direction of the DON; supervises state-registered nurse aide, and provides direct care to residents.

-- Medical Director Physician responsible for medical care of all residents.
+• Medical Director Physician responsible for medical care of all residents.
 Required by law to visit the resident once in a three-month period.
+Some send physicians' assistants and/or nurse practitioners in their place.

+• Occupational Therapist fits residents with assistive devices such as wheelchairs, positioning cushions, walkers, etc.

+• Physical Therapist provides help with movement through a program of exercises.

+• Registered Nurse (RN) Provide and coordinate patient care, educate patients and the public about various health conditions, and provide advice and emotional support to patients and their families.

-Some send physicians' assistants and/or nurse practitioners in their place. - Occupational Therapist fits residents with assistive devices such as wheelchairs, positioning cushions, walkers, etc. - Physical Therapist provides help with movement through a program of exercises. - Restorative Therapist Works under the supervision of the physical therapist to provide range-of-motion exercises to residents. - Social Worker Helps residents and families with any personal concerns including problems within the facility, financial concerns, psycho-social needs, obtaining medical devices such as hearing aids, glasses, dentures, and wheelchairs.
-If a facility has more than 120 beds, it must have a certified social worker. - Speech Therapist Trained to help individuals with speech and swallowing problems. - State Registered Nurse Aide (SRNA) Gives direct care to residents, including bathing, feeding, and dressing, under the supervision of the nursing staff. - Unit or Charge Nurse Works under the supervision of the DON and is usually responsible for the care of residents and supervision of nursing assistants for a particular area, hall, or unit in a nursing facility.
+• Restorative Therapist Works under the supervision of the physical therapist to provide range-of-motion exercises to residents.

+• Social Worker Helps residents and families with any personal concerns including problems within the facility, financial concerns, psycho-social needs, obtaining medical devices such as hearing aids, glasses, dentures, and wheelchairs.
+If a facility has more than 120 beds, it must have a certified social worker.

+• Speech Therapist Trained to help individuals with speech and swallowing problems.

+State Registered Nurse Aide (SRNA) Gives direct care to residents, including bathing, feeding, and dressing, under the supervision of the nursing staff.
+Unit or Charge Nurse Works under the supervision of the DON and is usually responsible for the care of residents and supervision of nursing assistants for a particular area, hall, or unit in a nursing facility.